Introduce yourself with your name and role, and confirm the patient’s name and date of birth. Obtain consent and wash your hands.

 Peak flow diary

-Thank patient, wash your hands and remember to offer leaflets that provide more information about asthma, inhalers and peak flow at the end of the consultation.
+Wash your hands and remember to offer leaflets that provide more information about asthma, inhalers and peak flow at the end of the consultation.

-The importance of communication in this station cannot be overstressed.
+The importance of communication in this station cannot be overstated.
 Examiners use it to differentiate good from exceptional candidates.
 A good candidate will be able to remember the necessary instructions, however a great candidate will be able to fluently communicate these in a simple, memorable way.
 Listed below are some of the most effective techniques:

 Organising the discussion into different categories to help structure the consultation.
 For example: “There are three things I’d like to discuss with you.
 Firstly I’d like to speak to you about what exactly asthma is, secondly, I will show you how to use the correct technique for your inhaler to help you breathe easier and finally I will explain how best to monitor your asthma using something we call a peak flow meter.”